The Governance Layer

 PolicyAide

-A multi-agent system for policy research.
-Enter a topic — receive a professional-grade policy brief with citations, argument analysis, and compliance checking.
-Built on Anthropic's Agent SDK.
-Inspired by Google's AI CoScientist paper.
+A multi-agent system for policy research: enter a topic, receive a professional-grade policy brief with citations, argument analysis, and compliance checking.
+Built on Anthropic's Agent SDK, inspired by Google's AI CoScientist paper.
+PolicyAide is the furthest along of CivicWork's tools and demonstrates what becomes possible when governance infrastructure is part of the design from the start.

 Specialized Agents